The name of the association shall be the John Abbott College Faculty Association [J.A.C.F.A.].

 IX.
 The General Assembly

 The General Assembly, a meeting open to all members of the Association, shall be the ultimate decision-making body of the Association.
+The General Assembly shall be chaired by a member of the Executive.

 X. Meetings – Standing Orders